de-passage/strong-types.cpp/README.md

                     st::commutative_under<st::multiplies,
                                           mass,
                                           st::construct_t<struct force>>> {
+                                          // We do not need to cast to double anymore,
+                                          // the default behavior is to get the "value" member,
-  constexpr acceleration() noexcept = default;
+                                          // so we don't need to add anything constexpr acceleration() noexcept = default;
   constexpr explicit acceleration(double a) noexcept : value{a} {}
   double value{};